Respect for nature

 Our business impacts the climate, both indirectly via our supply chain and more directly via our operations, so it is important for us to act now in order to help speed up our transition towards a low-carbon economy.
 Since 2010, we have undertaken a wide range of initiatives:

-Starting with our own operations, we have implemented an energy audit programme at our factories and offices and have conducted on average five energy audits per year since 2011.
+Starting with our own operations, we have implemented an energy audit programme at our factories and offices in 2011 and have since then annually conducted energy audits.

 We have developed a logistics programme to gradually consolidate local warehouses and move our product sourcing, catalogue printing and Global Distribution Centres closer to our major markets.
 This reduces environmental impact and lead times.